Before, During, After Map

 What to record, focus on what matters

-• Safeguarding concerns, allegations, injuries, missing from home, and significant incidents.
+• Safeguarding concerns, disclosures, allegations, injuries, missing from home, and significant incidents.

 • Medication given, treatment, and first aid.